Amshureddy/retail-data-lakehouse-platform/README.md

 ## Project Overview

-This project demonstrates an end-to-end retail analytics pipeline using Python, SQL, SQLite, and Power BI.
+This project was created to practice data engineering and analytics concepts using a real-world retail sales dataset.

-The pipeline ingests raw retail sales data, performs data cleaning and transformation, loads data into a SQLite database, and executes SQL analytics queries to generate business insights.
+The project reads raw retail sales data, cleans and transforms it using Python and Pandas, loads the processed data into a SQLite database, and performs SQL analysis to generate business insights.

+Through this project, I gained hands-on experience working with Python, SQL, data cleaning, database loading, and basic analytics.

+---

 ## Technologies Used